MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 ```

 ### Implementing GetPage
-Our `GetPage` function will use [Web.Contents](/powerquery-m/web-contents) to retrieve a single page of data from the TripPin service,
+Your `GetPage` function will use [Web.Contents](/powerquery-m/web-contents) to retrieve a single page of data from the TripPin service,
-and converts the response into a table.
+and convert the response into a table.
 It passes the response from [Web.Contents](/powerquery-m/web-contents) to the
 `GetNextLink` function to extract the URL of the next page, and sets it on the `meta` record of
 the returned table (page of data).